fluxninja/aperture/docs/gen/config/aperture-agent/swagger.md

 - [PrometheusConfig](#prometheus-config) – PrometheusConfig holds configuration for Prometheus Server.
 - [ProxyConfig](#proxy-config) – ProxyConfig holds proxy configuration.
 - [SentryConfig](#sentry-config) – SentryConfig holds configuration for Sentry.
+- [SentryPluginConfig](#sentry-plugin-config) – SentryPluginConfig is the configuration for Sentry cloud integration plugin.
 - [ServerTLSConfig](#server-tls-config) – ServerTLSConfig holds configuration for setting up server TLS support.
 - [WatchdogConfig](#watchdog-config) – WatchdogConfig holds configuration for Watchdog Policy.
 For each policy, either watermark or adaptive should be configured.
 - [WatchdogPolicyType](#watchdog-policy-type) – WatchdogPolicyType holds configuration Watchdog Policy algorithms.
 If both algorithms are configured then only watermark algorithm is used.